ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   other fields.
   For diagnosis purposes it is RECOMMMENDED to identify the failure reason in the error message field.
-  A TAM implementation receiving this error might refuse to communicate further with the problematic TEEP message sender, by silently dropping any TEEP messages received, for some period of time until it has reason to believe it is worth trying again, but it should take care not to give up on
+  A TEEP implementation receiving this error might refuse to communicate further with the problematic TEEP message sender, by silently dropping any TEEP messages received, for some period of time until it has reason to believe it is worth trying again, but it should take care not to give up on